Office of the Registrar

 Students who need to withdraw from Bay State College must do so officially by completing and submitting a Student Action Form to the Office of the Registrar.
 Ceasing to attend class does not constitute withdrawal from an individual course or the College

-This form must be approved before students can sign up for any course(s) taken at another institution.
-Upon completion of the course(s), the student is responsible for sending an Official Transcript from the institution at which the course(s) were taken directly to Bay State College, Attn: Registrar's Office, 122 Commonwealth Avenue, Boston, MA 02116.
+This form must be completed and submitted before students can sign up for any course(s) taken at another institution.
+Upon completion of the course(s), the student is responsible for sending an Official Transcript from the institution at which the course(s) were taken directly to Bay State College, Attn: Registrar's Office, 31 St. James Avenue, Boston, MA 02116.

-Students who need official confirmation of current enrollment or dates of attendance can complete this form and submit the form to the Office of the Registrar.
+If you are unable to utilize the Student Self-Service feature, official confirmation of current enrollment, dates of attendance, or degree earned can also be requested by completing a Verification Request form.
 The verification letter can be picked up in person, or mailed, emailed or faxed to the recipient noted on the request.
 Please allow 1-3 business days for processing.

 Bay State College complies with the Family Educational Rights and Privacy Act of 1974 (FERPA).
 FERPA is designed to protect the privacy of students' educational records by limiting what information may be released and to whom.